 Dr Maria Gallo brings over 20 years of experience in higher education leadership roles, including as an alumni relations professional, manager and as an academic to The Alumni Way.
-She worked at the University of Toronto, University College Dublin and most recently at St Angela’s- National University of Ireland, Galway.
+She worked at the University of Toronto, University College Dublin and most recently at St Angela’s- University of Galway.

 Maria is also a Visiting Research Fellow with the Centre for Social Innovation at the Trinity Business School – Trinity College Dublin.
 She completed her doctorate at the University of Sheffield and since then has developed an extensive academic publication portfolio, some of the articles are available here.